thetechnick/vedette/docs/concept.md

 ### Consuming Capabilities from a Pod

-To make use of capabilities from your application, all you have to do is add a reference to the `CapabilityClaim` into your `Deployment` annotations:
+To make use of capabilities from your application, all you have to do is add a reference to the `InterfaceClaim` into your `Deployment` annotations:

 ```yaml
 apiVersion: apps/v1